 To have the greatest impact possible, we have further aligned our work around two core programme areas in education.
 The first is Inclusive Education - improving equity of access to quality education for all children.
 This means that even the most disadvantaged, such as girls, those with disabilities, ethnic minorities and those affected by HIV and AIDS, are also able to go to school.
 The second is Unlocking Talent through Technology - innovating education practices to increase their scale, reach and effectiveness.
-Projects in Ethiopia and Malawi, involving the use of tablets to deliver lessons in numeracy, literacy and English language learning have been very successful.
+Projects in Ethiopia and Malawi have been very successful, involving the use of tablets to deliver local-language lessons for numeracy, literacy and English learning.